20 Essential Sales Skills

 9. Data Analysis

 Sales tools generate mountains of data.
-The sellers who know how to use that information make better decisions and improve faster than those who don't.
+The sales reps who know how to use that information make better decisions and improve faster than those who don't.

-When you understand metrics like conversion rates at each pipeline stage, you can identify exactly where you need to improve.
+When you understand metrics like conversion rates at each pipeline stage, you can pinpoint exactly where you need to make improvements.
 You might notice your demos convert at half the rate of your colleagues and decide to record yourself to spot the problem.

 Many teams collect data without actually using it.
-Pick a few key metrics that matter most to your role and review them weekly for insights.
+Select a few key metrics that are most important to your role and review them on a weekly basis for valuable insights.

 10. Follow-Up & Persistence

-80% of sales require five follow-ups after the meeting, but 44% of salespeople give up after just one follow-up.
+According to Invesp data, 80% of sales require five follow-ups after the meeting, but 48% of salespeople give up after just one follow-up.
 Consistent, valuable follow-up keeps deals moving forward.

 Good follow-up adds value each time instead of just "checking in."
 You might share a relevant case study, a new insight about their industry, or a thoughtful question that advances the conversation.